daomapsieucap/fiber-admin/readme.txt

 == Changelog ==

-= 2.0.14 =
+= 2.0.15 =
-*Release Date - 16 December 2022*
+*Release Date - 31 January 2023*

-* Fixed: Fix error when other plugins include SVG library.
-* Fixed: Prevent to change the passed orderby in admin.
+* Fixed: Skip auto replace email address if the content has email in HTML attribute.
-* Fixed: Fix wrong param in `simplexml_load_file` function.
+* Added: Add option to toggle admin toolbar.